cjdelisle/cjdns/CONFIGURE.md

 Configuring cjdns
 =================

-In this document we are going to go over how to configure cjdns and what exactly each settings means.
+In this document we are going to go over how to configure cjdns and what exactly each setting means.
 Note that this is a living document and this software is still in the alpha stages so things are subject to change.

 Let's start from the top of the file.
 First off you may notice it's JSON, ecxcept this JSON has comments.
 Technically that's not valid but it's also not un-common.
 Cjdns strips out the comments before parsing it so no worries.